News & Updates

 -

-'As they live, we live:' Protecting the sturgeon returning to Milwaukee’s waters
+'As they live, we live:' Protecting the Sturgeon returning to Milwaukee’s waters

 Mark Denning and Siobhan Marks led the group in an opening water ceremony, to give thanks to the water, and to pray over river water that would be held in a copper pail for the entirety of the seven-mile journey.